Bay Area Eating Disorder Program

 Group Therapy

 The power of group therapy is incredible.
 It helps to break down isolation, shame, guilt, loneliness and fosters good social skills and peer support.
-We offer a variety of groups and will take the patients’ individual needs into consideration when finding the right group fit for them.
+We offer a DBT (Dialectical Behavior Therapy) group that will help your teen learn skills to manage emotions while they are in treatment.
+This group is open to all clients in our practice and is focused emotional regulation skills.

 Evaluation